pascalkrautm/002---Audio-News-Podcast-Generator/README.md

         engine.runAndWait()

 The save_as_pdf function saves the podcast as a pdf file, so that the user can access it offline.
-_Problem:_ It is problematic to save the text as utf-8, because it contains special characters that can only be captured by latin-1 (uses the fpdf package).
-So text has to be encoded in latin-q beforehand.
-Another problem was that when the pdf file was created, a paragraph was made for each letter in the pdf file.
-We solved the problem by splitting the feed entries beforehand with `('\n')` and then using a for loop to apply the module [textwrap.wrap](https://docs.python.org/3/library/textwrap.html) to all entries.

     def save_as_pdf(self, text: str, file_name: str = "Podcast.pdf"):
         text_encoded = text.encode('latin-1', 'replace').decode('latin-1')